-Postgraduate Research Scholarships (RTP, UPA, TFS): allow at least eight weeks from the time of submitting your application to the Faculty HDC to the closing date for the university’s scholarship rounds.
+Postgraduate Research Scholarships (RTP, UPA, TFS): allow at least eight weeks from the time of submitting your application to the School HDC to the closing date for the university’s scholarship rounds.
 For more information please see the Graduate Research School website.
 See deadlines for UNSW Apply Online applications and scholarships here.

 - Centre of Research recognised by industry and wider community

 - Academic support by highly qualified and experienced academics